shriyakela/apicollection/README.md

 # Wine Quality Prediction Flask API

-This Flask project provides an API for predicting wine quality based on certain features using a pre-trained Random Forest model.
+This Flask project provides an API for predicting wine quality based on certain features using a Random Forest model.
+## Prerequisites
+- Python 3.8

 ## Setup